Fujifilm X-A5 vs Olympus E-PL9

-The physical size and weight of the Fujifilm X-A5 and the Olympus E-PL9 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Fujifilm X-A5 and the Olympus E-PL9 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A5 – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Fujifilm X-A5 and the Olympus E-PL9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the Olympus is markedly heavier (5 percent) than the Fujifilm.
 In this context, it is worth noting that neither the X-A5 nor the E-PL9 are weather-sealed.